Thank you to those involved in preparing these updates, your efforts are appreciated. If you wish, you can read these updates as a PDF.

 Urgent Appeals - Merle

-# of letters written during meeting: 13
+No. of letters written during this meeting: 12

 -

-2025 is Glasgow West AI group's 50th anniversary! - see Ideas doc here, inc. suggestion from Paolo re. community meal.
-Suggested that we ought to think about getting a keynote speaker along to the community meal event.
+2025 Glasgow West AI group's 50th anniversary! - see Ideas doc here, inc.

 -